Five Traits Of Narcissistic Personality Disorder

 Exploring possible traits that can be associated with narcissistic personality disorder

 A clinical diagnosis of narcissistic personality disorder generally requires the fulfillment of strict diagnostic criteria laid out in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition).
-Before we explore common traits individuals living with the condition may have, though, we want to clarify an important point: People who experience the disorder are not inherently bad—they simply may experience different degrees of difficulty when it comes to relationships, empathy, and communication.
+Before we explore common traits individuals living with narcissistic personality disorder may have, though, we want to clarify an important point: People who experience the disorder are not inherently bad—they simply may experience different degrees of difficulty when it comes to relationships, empathy, and communication or an inflated sense of self-importance.

 That being said, if someone you know exhibits three or more of the following traits that can be associated with the condition, you may take a moment to consider how your relationship is going and if you are maintaining healthy boundaries where possible.
 This act of self-care and respect can benefit both you and the person with whom you are in a relationship.